noxthot/ss22_julia_workshop/pages/datascience/exploratory_da.md

 df_survey = CSV.read("survey_results_public.csv", DataFrame; missingstring="NA", select=selcols)
 ```

-Alternatively you can also load the arrow-file which we created in the previous section:
+Alternatively, we can also load the arrow-file which we created in the previous section:
 ```julia
 using Arrow, DataFrames